telerik/ajax-docs/api/client/Telerik.Web.UI.RadToggleButton.md

 `Number` The index of the currently selected ToggleState of the RadToggleButton control

+### get_toggleStates

+Gets a collection of RadButtonToggleState objects that belong to the RadToggleButton control.

+#### Parameters

+#### Returns

+`Array` A collection of RadButtonToggleState objects that belong to the RadToggleButton control.

 ### set_selectedToggleStateIndex

 Sets the index of the currently selected ToggleState of the RadToggleButton control, when used as a custom toggle button.